schadenfred/returner/README.md

 docker-compose exec dev sh
 ```

-2. From inside the dev container, ingest the returns:
+2. From inside the dev container, migrate your databse and ingest the returns:
 ```
+/app # rake db:migrate
-rake db:ingest:returns
+/app # rake db:ingest:returns
 ```

 3. Run the dev server:
 ```
 yarn build --watch
 ```

+The app should be running at